gokuls2253/iot-ghost-hunter/README.md

 from network.tasks import scan_network
 scan_network.delay()
 ```
-Simulating an Anomaly
+Simulating a Threat
-The ML model requires about 10-20 "normal" scans to train.
-To see the Red Alert UI immediately, you can force the flag in network/tasks.py or connect multiple new devices to your network simultaneously.
+To see the Red Alert UI without actual malware:
+1. Open network/threat_engine.py.
+2. Uncomment the simulation line: return True, 99 inside check_ip().
+3. Restart the Celery Worker.
+4. Trigger a scan.

-⚠️ Troubleshooting
+## ⚠️ Troubleshooting

-1. "Permission Denied" / Scapy Errors:
-  - Ensure you are running your terminal as Administrator.
+- "Permission Denied" (Scapy): Ensure you are running the terminal as Administrator/Root.
+Raw packet capture requires elevated privileges.
-  - Ensure Npcap is installed in API-compatible mode.
-2. Graph not updating:
-  - Check the browser console (F12) for WebSocket connection errors.
-  - Ensure daphne is at the top of INSTALLED_APPS in settings.py.
-3. Celery "Spawn" Error (Windows):
-  - Make sure you are using --pool=solo when starting the worker.
+- Map not showing points: Ensure you have generated traffic (opened browser tabs) while the scanner is running so the passive sniffer captures packets.
+- Redis Connection Error: Ensure the Redis service is running (redis-server or via Docker).

-📄 License
+## 📄 License

 This project is open-source and available under the MIT License.